 Six months after Patelco Credit Union was hit with a

 The $9.8 billion-asset credit union based in Dublin, California was hit with a ransomware attack in late June of last year, affecting its 500,000 members.
-Hackers were able to access personally identifiable information about a significant number of members including birth dates, home addresses, Social Security numbers, driver's license numbers and financial account information.
+Hackers were able to access personally identifiable information about a significant number of members including birth dates, email addresses, Social Security numbers and driver's license numbers, according to a letter Patelco sent to affected customers that was later posted by the Maine Attorney General's Office.

 "Last summer's cybersecurity breach at Patelco adversely affected hundreds of thousands of credit union members," said KC Mohseni, acting DFPI commissioner.
 "They were locked out of their accounts for weeks and their personal information was compromised.
 This Department is committed to holding accountable companies that do not adequately protect their customers' data."